 Raw diets sometimes get a bad rap when it comes to bacteria.
-Bacteria is present in many human food that we consume daily.
-In additions to meats and poultry, bacteria is present in grains, fruits, nuts, and vegetables that we eat every day.
-A dogs system is built to break down and handle bacteria as they have an abundance of hydrochloric acids to facilitate this.
-With that said, every dog is different.
-It is important to consult your vet of any concerns you have.
-But the truth is, if you’ve prepared meat for your own family, you’re probably already aware of how to feed a raw diet to your dog safely.
+Bacteria is present in human foods that we consume daily and is imperative for our gut health and well being.
+It is the same with dogs.
+Bacteria is a very interictal part of their diet.
+Good and bad bacteria is present in many foods.
+In addition to meats and poultry, bacteria can be present in grains, fruits, nuts, and vegetables that we also eat every day.
+A dogs system is built to break down and handle most bacteria.
+Your pup has an abundance of hydrochloric acid to facilitate this break down of bacteria .
+With that said, every dog is different. ** It is important to consult your vet of any concerns you have.
+If you’ve prepared meat for your own family, you’re probably already aware of how to feed a raw diet to your dog safely.

 To make sure you stay safe, follow some common-sense, easy guidelines.

 - After handling any raw meat, wash your hands thoroughly for at least 20 seconds with soap and warm water

 - Thoroughly wipe down any counters or other surfaces the raw meat touched with a disinfectant/cleaner.

 - Wash any tools, knives, countertops, cutting boards that the food came in contact with (including the bowls you served it in and the container you defrosted it in) with hot soapy water.
 Be very careful to make sure all the soap is thoroughly rinsed off your dogs bowls as it can cause an upset tummy as well as runny poos !!!

 - Keep your food frozen until ready to defrost and serve.
 Defrost all your Vibrant K9 in the refrigerator.
 Cover and store any unused food and keep separated from your human's grub in the refrigerator.
 Food will last approximately 3 days.